golioth/docs/docs/guides/ota/sending-updates.md

 OK
 ```

-Now send any file using goliothctl command as presented before and you will be able to see the file on the `gurl` terminal output.
+Now send any file using goliothctl command as presented before and you will be able to see the file on the `coap` terminal output.